Who's in and who's out at the World Cup | New Country 923

 GROUP A

-Russia and Uruguay have clinched berths in the round of 16, and Egypt and Saudi Arabia have been eliminated.
+Russia and Uruguay have clinched berths in the round of 16, and play each other Monday to determine who wins the group.
+Egypt and Saudi Arabia have been eliminated.

 GROUP B